LibraryCarpentry/lc-spreadsheets/episodes/00-intro.md

 > ## Questions:
 >
-> - How many people have used spreadsheets in their research?
+> - How many people have used spreadsheets in their work?
 > - What kind of operations do you do in spreadsheets?
 > - Which ones do you think spreadsheets are good for?
 {: .challenge}

-Spreadsheets encompass a lot of the things we need to be able to do as researchers.
+Spreadsheets encompass a lot of the things we need to be able to do as librarians.
 We can use them for:

 - Data entry
 - Organizing data